|UPDATE: This factsheet was updated on 26 July 2023.|

 Ministers are accountable, collectively and individually, to parliament.
 They have to “provide parliament with full and regular reports concerning matters under their control”, according to the constitution.

 An MP can be either a member of the National Assembly or NCOP.
 The NCOP's members make sure the national government takes the province’s interests into account, according to parliament’s website.

 MPs’ work is divided into parliamentary sessions and constituency periods.
 In constituency periods MPs must be available to the people they represent, reporting back on what is happening in parliament and the like.

 When they are in parliament MPs attend:

 - Plenary groups.
 All the members of a house, either the National Assembly or the NCOP, meet in one group.
 They debate recommendations made by committees and take final decisions.

 - Joint sittings.
 Members of both the National Assembly and NCOP meet in one group for proceedings such as the president’s State of the Nation Address and the finance minister’s budget presentation.

 - Committee meetings.
-There are 40 different committees in the National Assembly and 15 in the NCOP.
+There are over 40 different committees in the National Assembly and 15 in the NCOP.